Screening and profiling for musicians and dancers

-Research is being undertaken by a team of staff across Trinity Laban to develop Music and Dance Science via an interdisciplinary screening and profiling programme.
-A small amount of funding was provided by the Higher Education Funding Council of England (HEFCE) Teaching Quality Enhancement Fund (TQEF) to initiate this research.
-The aim of this research project is to profile and screen music and dance vocational students at Trinity Laban Conservatoire of Music and Dance at varying times during their training programmes.
-The project is an interdisciplinary investigation of the characteristics of music and dance performance, measuring physiological, biomechanical and psychological variables.
-Both qualitative and quantitative research methods are employed and the extent to which these factors correlate and interact is explored.
+This collaborative project was undertaken by a team of colleagues across Trinity Laban to develop an interdisciplinary screening and profiling programme.
+A small amount of funding was provided by the Higher Education Funding Council of England (HEFCE) Teaching Quality Enhancement Fund (TQEF) to initiate this project.
+The aim was to profile and screen music and dance vocational students at Trinity Laban Conservatoire of Music and Dance at varying times during their training programmes and determine effective methodologies for doing so.
+The project was an interdisciplinary investigation of the physiological, biomechanical and psychological characteristics of musicians and dancers.
+Both qualitative and quantitative research methods were employed and the extent to which these factors correlate and interact was explored.

-Screening is used both to identify potential problems at an early stage, and to develop prevention and/or rehabilitation strategies for individuals (Liederbach, 1997).
-Profiling gathers descriptive information about the status of a performing artist and/or to observe changes to their status across time (Chatfield, Byrnes, Lally & Rowe, 1990).
-Laban was one of the first dance training institutions to pilot comprehensive screening within its undergraduate programme and is currently perceived as espousing the leading dance screening model through its pioneering methodology and unique dance-specific expertise.
-There is currently no music screening model.
-Yet, Brandfonbrener (2006) advocates that musicians' playing, medical and psychological histories should be examined in order to treat, or by extrapolation to predict, the likelihood of injury.
+The purpose of screening is to identify potential problems at an early stage, and to develop prevention and/or rehabilitation strategies for individuals.
+Profiling gathers descriptive information about the status of a performing artist and/or to observe changes to their status across time.
+Trinity Laban was one of the first dance training institutions to pilot comprehensive screening within its undergraduate programme and is currently perceived as espousing the leading dance screening model through its pioneering methodology and unique dance-specific expertise.

-This research hopes to address the aforementioned gap and explore new approaches to optimize performance for music and dance students in a vocational training environment.
-This project has a descriptive and longitudinal design, involving approximately 180 dance and music students.
-Both validated and standardised tests are used, as well development of new ways to assess some of the performance determinants that are not currently possible to assess through existing tests.
+This project had a descriptive and longitudinal design, involving approximately 180 dance and music students.
+Both validated and standardised tests were used, as well development of new ways to assess some of the performance determinants that are not currently possible to assess through existing tests.

-The overarching objectives of this investigation are to:
+The overarching objectives of the investigation were to:

 - Examine physiological, biomechanical and psychological profiles of music and dance students;